International Shipments

 Example Response

-You can now print your label and ship it!
-Your label and customs form can be found by navigating to label_download.href
+Your label and customs forms can be found by going to label_download.href

 and links.form_download